 This blog is a resource for the development and practice of leadership in an interdependent world.
 We have a point of view on interdependent leadership, and the development of leadership culture, based in research and practice at the Center for Creative Leadership and in the work of our colleagues around the world.
-Our aim is to post about good ideas and tools that you can use.

 We hold this truth to be self-evident: The natural world, our lives, our work, and our collective well-being are interdependent.
 Everything is, or will be, connected.
 READ MORE